staltz/cycle-onionify/README.md

 # Cycle.js onionify

+## DEPRECATED.
+This package still works as is, but it has been "officialized" into Cycle.js monorepo as [@cycle/state](https://cycle.js.org/api/state.html)

 Augments your [Cycle.js](https://cycle.js.org) main function with onion-shaped state management and a single state atom.

 - **Simple:** all state lives in one place only